 Daikichi Amano: I think both which are art and photography.

-GS: The first Genki-Genki film was Love by the Scalpel Dog.
+AR: The first Genki-Genki film was Love by the Scalpel Dog.
 I see that this is not available anymore on your site.
 Do you regret making the film?

 DA: In fact, start of Genki-Genki was scalpel dog, but, using dog is really difficult for